automation-tasks-rs/cargo-auto/template_new_auto/README.md

 Don't put any secrets like passwords, passphrases or tokens here, because this helper-project is pushed to the remote repository together with the main Rust project.

-In the main  project folder (where the Cargo.toml file is) run
+In the main  project folder (where the Cargo.toml or Cargo-auto.toml file is) run

 ```bash
 cargo auto